Fidget toys are all the rage. Fidget toys for anxiety? Even better!

 Why are Fidget Toys Helpful for Anxiety?

 When we’re anxious, our brains can’t move fast enough.
 We get stuck in a place where we’re worried about the future, obsessed with the past, and unable to make sense of any of it.
 We need to give the brain something to do.
+Sometimes we start hand flapping and sometimes we start fidgeting.
 That’s where fidgets come in.

 Humans are notoriously bad at multitasking.
 We think we can write an email and talk on the phone at the same time, but we usually end up making fools out of ourselves.
 On the other hand, we have no problem chewing gum and listening to a presentation.
 In fact, chewing gum actually HELPS us listen to the lecture.